jagennath-hari/RGBD-3DGS-SLAM/README.md

   depth_topic: 'None'
   depth_scale: 1
 ```
-[UniDepthV2](https://github.com/lpiccinelli-eth/UniDepth) will can estimate both camera intresnics and metric depth map.
+[UniDepthV2](https://github.com/lpiccinelli-eth/UniDepth) will estimate both camera intresnics and metric depth map.
 So an RGB-D Image will be produced regardless.

 To execute the SLAM system
 Move to MonoGS directory if not already ```cd MonoGS```.

 Use ```python slam.py --config configs/live/ROS.yaml``` to start the system.

+### ⚠️ Note
+Depth Maps can be of different scales, make sure to set the depth scale in the ROS topics infos.

 ### Real-Time ROS 2 output Viewer and in RVIZ 2
 <div align="center">